Medically reviewed by Drugs.com. Last updated on Aug 27, 2019.

 Use: Labeled Indications

-Lupus erythematosus: Treatment of chronic discoid and systemic lupus erythematosus (SLE) in patients who have not responded satisfactorily to drugs with less potential for serious adverse effects.
+Lupus erythematosus: Treatment of chronic discoid erythematosus and systemic lupus erythematosus (SLE) in adults.

-Malaria: Treatment of acute attacks and prophylaxis of malaria caused by Plasmodium vivax, P. malariae, P. ovale, and P. falciparum; prophylaxis of malaria in geographic areas where chloroquine resistance is not reported.
+Malaria: Treatment of uncomplicated malaria caused by susceptible strains of Plasmodium vivax, P. malariae, P. ovale, and P. falciparum; prophylaxis of malaria in geographic areas where chloroquine resistance is not reported.